Smithsonian/ForestGEO/README.md

 Institution's Forest Global Earth Observatory (ForestGEO).
 ForestGEO is a global forest research network, unparalleled in size and scope, comprised of ecologists and research sites dedicated to advancing long-term study of the world's forests.
 The ForestGEO app aims to empower researchers with an efficient means of recording, validating, and publishing forest health data.
+Learn more about ForestGEO [at their website](https://www.forestgeo.si.edu/).

 This application was built using Next.js 13 (app directory) and NextUI (v2).